 (d) any land or water where the marine department controls and manages shipping movements and the use of facilities provided for shipping.

-(4) If under subsection (2) the CEO declares an MSP area, the CEO must, by notice published in the Gazette, designate a person as the “safety operator” for the MSP area.
+(4) If under subsection (2) the CEO declares an MSP area, the CEO must, by notice published in the Gazette, designate a person as the safety operator for the MSP area.

 (5) In designating a person as the safety operator for an MSP area the CEO must take into account —